 - To slow down ripening, place the peach into the refrigerator

-How to pit a plum:
+How to pit a peach:

 - Firstly, cut the peach along the seam all the way around through the flesh down to the pit